MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fopen-s-wfopen-s.md

 Regarding `T` and `D`:
 - `T` avoids writing the file to disk as long as memory pressure doesn't require it.
 For more information, see `FILE_ATTRIBUTE_TEMPORARY` in [File attribute constants](/windows/win32/fileio/file-attribute-constants), and also this blog post [It's only temporary](https://learn.microsoft.com/archive/blogs/larryosterman/its-only-temporary).
 - `D` specifies a regular file that is written to disk.
-The difference is that it will be automatically deleted when it is closed.
+The difference is that it's automatically deleted when it's closed.
 You can combine `TD` to get both semantics.

 ## Requirements